Scott Hechinger

 Scott Hechinger is an American civil rights attorney, former public defender and the founder and executive director of Zealous, a nonprofit organization that trains public defenders and activists to use media, technology, the arts, and storytelling to shape criminal justice policy.
-Hechinger teaches at Columbia Law School as an adjunct professor.
+Hechinger teaches at The University of Chicago Law School as an adjunct professor.

 Career

 Hechinger graduated from Duke University in 2004 with a Bachelor of Arts degree and earned his Juris Doctor degree from New York University School of Law.
-Upon graduation, he awarded the "Ann Petluck Poses Memorial Prize" for excellence in clinical work and was named a Florence Allen Scholar.
+Upon graduation, he was awarded the "Ann Petluck Poses Memorial Prize" for excellence in clinical work and was named a Florence Allen Scholar.

-After law school, he clerked for Judge Raymond Dearie on the U.S. District for the Eastern District of New York.
-Hechinger then worked as an attorney for the Partnership for Children's Rights where he represented children and families in special education litigation.
+After law school, he clerked for Judge Raymond Dearie on the U.S. District Court for the Eastern District of New York.
+Hechinger then worked as an attorney for the Partnership for Children's Rights where he represented children and families in special education litigation, before starting his career as a public defender at Brooklyn Defender Services.

 Brooklyn Defender Services

 Hechinger began work as a public defender for the Brooklyn Defender Services (BDS) in 2012.
 Hechinger was long outspoken about his frustration of not being able to do individual or systemic justice work given the limitation of court.
 Hechinger co-founded the Brooklyn Community bail fund, now called Envision Freedom Fund.

 As a public defender, he exposed the perjury of a NYPD officer that resulted in a wrongful conviction.
-He criticized ICE agents targetting and arresting non-citizens when they appeared in court.
+He criticized ICE agents targeting and arresting non-citizens when they appeared in court.
 He alleged that there was a group of NYPD officers who invented criminal informants to meet quotas.
 He challenged the prosecutorial practice of charging young single mothers with Endangerment for leaving their children alone for short periods of time to run necessary errands and even to give birth.
 Hechinger raised awareness about the NYPD arresting people for the use of THC vape pens even after NYPD pledged to stop marijuana arrests.

 Hechinger was outspoken about the unjust practices in New York criminal courts.
-In 2017, Hechinger began to use Twitter to spread awareness about the injustices he witnessed in New York courtrooms.
+In 2017, Hechinger began to use Twitter to spread awareness about the injustices he witnessed in New York courtrooms, and later, began speaking out on Instagram and TikTok.